Watch our Supporters Programme Video!

 Suicide or Survive is delighted to be in a position to offer the below Supporters Programmes around the country.

-Completed Supporter Programmes:
+Completed Supporter Programmes for 2018:

 - Waterford – The Park Hotel, Dungarvan, Co Waterford on Fridays 3rd, 10th & 17th November 2017 (Places on this Programme are paid for through the funds raised by Liam Brazil and the people of Waterford) – Completed